Editor's Note: This post was originally published on September 28, 2017, and updated for accuracy and comprehensiveness.

 When a customer asks a question, every engineer should be able to give a correct answer.

 Training is a big part of helping engineers become customer-focused.
-Train them to look beyond what’s in their job description and deeper than the task at hand.
-Train your employees to answer the three most frequently asked questions about your company or about the business you’re in.
+Train them to look beyond what’s in their job description and more deeply than the task.
+For example, train your employees to answer the three most frequently asked questions about your company or business.

-Gomocha offers the right toolset for customer-focused engineers and technicians, and we would love to give you a test drive so you can check it out for yourself.
-Sign up for a demo of FMP360 and you’ll see the many ways you can deliver 5-star service to your customers.
+Gomocha offers the right toolset for customer-focused engineers, and we would love to give you a test drive so you can check it out for yourself.
+Sign up for a demo of FMP360, and you’ll see the many ways you can deliver 5-star service to your customers.